 Q: Can we bring in a backpack to the ghost hunt?
 What equipment is allowed?
 Snacks?
 Water?
 Alcohol?

 A: You can bring a small backpack.
 You can bring your own equipment but we ask that you not bring anything that will interfere with other guests’ experiences or block any rooms off (like motion sensors) and Ouija/Spirit boards are prohibited.
-You can bring in water but we will provide pizza, coffee, soda, and water as well!
+You can bring in water; food and other drinks are to stay out in your vehicle.
 We do not allow or serve alcohol and anyone who arrives at a ghost walk or hunt intoxicated will not be allowed to participate.

 Q: How can I set up a private ghost hunt?

 A: Check out our paranormal page for more information- there’s a private investigation request you can fill out too!
 You can also email email@example.com

 Q: If I book a private investigation, do I get the building all to myself?

 A: You will get the building to yourself but there will be at least one staff member on-site with you.

 Q: I have a Youtube/Twitch/etc channel.
 Can I film during a public ghost walk/ghost hunt?

 A: No, we do not allow filming or live streaming during public events.
 If you’d like to film, you will need to book a private hunt.